Sahasralinga Tank

-Sahasralinga Tank or Sahasralinga Talav is a medieval artificial water tank in Patan, Gujarat, India.
-It was commissioned during Chaulukya (Solanki) rule, but now it is empty and in a ruined state.
-It is a Monument of National Importance protected by Archaeological Survey of India (N-GJ-161).
+Sahasralinga Tank or Sahasralinga Talav is a now-defunct medieval artificial water tank in Patan, Gujarat, India that was commissioned during the Chaulukya (Solanki) dynasty.
+It is a Monument of National Importance protected by the Archaeological Survey of India (N-GJ-161).

 History

-Sahasralinga Tank is among the many artificial tanks built in different parts of Gujarat under the patronages of Jayasimha Siddharaja (1092-1142 AD).
-There was earlier a smaller tank named Durlabh Sarovar at this place, built by Durlabharaja.
-Jayasimha Siddharaja in early part of 12th century, expanded and decorated this lake with temples, Kunds, ghats and various other buildings, including Palace and educational institutions and Dharma-shalas.
+Sahasralinga Tank is one of many artificial tanks built in different parts of Gujarat under the patronage of Gujurati king Jayasimha Siddharaja.
+Prior to the Sahasralinga Tank, the site was occupied by the smaller tank Durlabh Sarovar, built by then-king Durlabharaja.
+In the early 12^{th} century, Jayasimha Siddharaja expanded and decorated the site with temples, Kunds, ghats and various other buildings, including a palace, educational institutions, and Dharma-shalas.

 Design and Architecture

 The Sahasralinga Tank was one of the largest and grandest water tanks in size.

 The lake was in rectangular form.
 The great embankment surrounding it is of solid brick work and was faced with stone masonry forming flights of steps to the water's edge.
 Water was directed from Saraswati river by a canal to this lake.
 Inside the canal, there was a Kupa (reservoir), called Rudra-Kupa, which was built to smooth the flow of the gushing water from the river.
 It was named Rudra-Kupa rightly, as it checked the flow of Saraswati river just as god Rudra (Shiva) checked the flow of river Ganga.
 From Rudra-Kupa, the water was diverted to Sahasralinga tank by three channels, thus it was called Triveni.
 On the banks of lake, numerous little temples containing over 1000 shiva-lingam were placed, which Jayasimha Siddharaja brought from Amarkantak.
 On all sides, temples were built, most of which are either destroyed or converted to mosques.
 There was image of god Vishnu on the brink of lake water.

 These temples were dismantled during the late medieval period when a large octagonal rauza was raised on a part of its ruins.
 Near the middle of the eastern embankment are the remains of the old Shiva temple, comprising the basements of the pavilions together with a colonnade of forty eight pillars.
 Towards the western end, there is a basin in which water from the Saraswati river was collected and then allowed to pass into the inlet channel of the Sahasralinga Tank.
 This cistern is about forty meters in diameter.

 Many tirths were located on the banks of the lake: